Welcome to the Inclusion Area

 Introducing Hertfordshire’s Social, Emotional and Mental Health Offer

-You will be able to click on the links below to find out more about key elements that make up inclusive support at Cassiobury Junior School (this information is currently in the SEN Information Report which can be found below).
+Find out more about key elements that make up inclusive support at Cassiobury Junior School (this information can also be found in the SEN Information Report located on the Statutory Page and in the documents below).

 See what our parent’s have to say about our SEND Review meetings

 At Cassiobury Junior School, we have a dedicated Pastoral Lead, who works with children on a referral basis (please see the SEN Information Report for more information).

 Other services available in Hertfordshire